-Ontario component of 2005 Survey of Recreational Fishing in Canada, information specific to the Great Lakes system has been developed since 1980 in order to determine the economic importance of the fishery on Canada’s largest fresh water fishing source.
-More specifically, the survey’s target population in Ontario covered all individuals identified in the 2005 provincial recreational fishing licence database.
-In 2005, the questionnaires were mailed out to over 16,000 households within Canada and in other countries to obtain information on recreational fishing activities.
+The 2010 Survey of Recreational Fishing in Canada was the 8th cycle of the survey which began in 1975 and is conducted every five years.
+The survey's target population covered all individuals identified in the 2010 provincial and territorial recreational fishing licence databases.
+Footnote 1 In 2010, the questionnaires were mailed out to almost 102,000 households within Canada and in other countries to obtain information on recreational fishing activities (Table 2.1).

 - angler profile (age, sex, residence, etc.)